symfony-cmf/symfony-cmf-docs/reference/configuration/phpcr_odm.rst

 ``PHPCR\SimpleCredentials``.
 They are optional for jackalope doctrine-dbal.

-Do not confuse these credentials with the username and password used by Midgard2 or Doctrine DBAL to connect to the underlying RDBMS where the data is actually stored.
+Do not confuse these credentials with the username and password used by Doctrine DBAL to connect to the underlying RDBMS where the data is actually stored.

 backend type